 When you deploy an app on Fly, the app has to be assembled into a deployable image.
 That's the job that builders take on.

-There are four kinds of Fly builder - dockerfile, builtins, buildpacks, and image.
+There are two kinds of Fly builders - dockerfile, buildpacks, and image.

 The dockerfile builder is the default builder, invoked when there is a

 Dockerfile and there are no build settings in the

 fly.toml file.
 It looks for a

 Dockerfile in the current directory and uses that to construct the deployable image.
 If you are familiar with Docker, you'll be at home with this option.

 This is the most flexible of the options, but with that flexibility comes the need to write Dockerfiles and the associated quirks of the Docker build system.
 Which is why we have further build options on Fly that simplify the process.

 Platforms like Heroku use the idea of a buildpack, a building process that's run entirely in its own container, to construct their deployable images.
 These buildpacks are then bundled into a "builder" stack with an operating system and can be called upon to build an app.
 The buildpack idea has been standardized with Cloud Native Buildpacks.
 Buildpacks use several tests to detect if they can build the application and if they can, then proceed to run the scripts needed to create an image.

 A library of standardized buildpacks are available from Paketo Buildpacks and it's from this library, Heroku's Heroku18 buildpack, and Fly's own buildpack (for Deno), that you can select from in Flyctl.
 If you want to use an unlisted buildpack, you can specify it by name using the

 The deploy process works the same way with buildpacks.